-- Use contextual data to improve the ways in which we provide support to individuals and groups of pupils; - Monitor achievement data by ethnicity, gender and disability and action any gaps; - Take account of the achievement of all pupils when planning for future learning and setting challenging targets; - Ensure equality of access for all pupils and prepare them for life in a diverse society; - Use materials that reflect the diversity of the school, population and local community in terms of race, gender and disability, without stereotyping; - Promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice; - Provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures; - Seek to involve all parents in supporting their child's education; - Encouraging classroom and staffroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning; - Including teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our pupils.
+- Use contextual data to improve the ways in which we provide support to individuals and groups of pupils: - Monitor achievement data by ethnicity, gender and disability and action any gaps; - Take account of the achievement of all pupils when planning for future learning and setting challenging targets; - Ensure equality of access for all pupils and prepare them for life in a diverse society; - Use materials that reflect the diversity of the school, population and local community in terms of race, gender and disability, without stereotyping; - Promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice;

+- Provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures; - Seek to involve all parents in supporting their child's education; - Encouraging classroom and staffroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning; - Include teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our pupils. - Staff complete a provision map overview to identify vulnerable groups of children and identify high quality inclusive teaching strategies to help them.